NiharikaShrivastava/Hospita-Management-System/README.md

 This is a Hospital Management System web application built using HTML, CSS, and JavaScript for the frontend, and Firebase as the backend.
 It provides a seamless experience for managing hospital-related activities such as doctor, patient, and receptionist interactions.

 Features
- User Authentication (Doctors, Patients, Receptionists) Doctor & Patient Management (Firebase Firestore Database) Appointment Booking System
+ 1.User Authentication (Doctors, Patients, Receptionists)

+ 2.Doctor & Patient Management (Firebase Firestore Database)

+ 3.Appointment Booking System

- Real-time Data Storage & Retrieval
+ 4.Real-time Data Storage & Retrieval

- Responsive UI with Bootstrap
+ 5.Responsive UI with Bootstrap

- Secure Data Handling with Firebase
+ 6.Secure Data Handling with Firebase

 Technologies Used

 Frontend: HTML, CSS, JavaScript, Bootstrap

 Backend: Firebase (Firestore, Authentication, Hosting)